Mušan Topalović: Death

 The Sarajevo government began to crack down on the city's criminal army gangs in the fall of 1993.
 The city's military dependence on criminals had gradually diminished with the formation of a professional army and the gangs were an obstacle to further military professionalization and consolidation.
 Caco's excesses, brutal crimes against civilians and refusal to have the 10th Mountain Brigade fall under the Bosnian Army (ARBIH) chain of command had become a challenge to government authority, and had also become an embarrassment to Sarajevo's leaders who wished to maintain international sympathy and support.
 On October 26, 1993, the government launched "Operation Trebević 2" which targeted the 9th motorized and 10th mountain brigades and their respective commanders.

-During the operation, Caco and a few of his associates killed nine police officers and took several dozen civilians as hostages.
-A total of seventeen people were brutally killed by Caco and his men.
-In the attempt to arrest him: police officers Admir Hebib (1969–93), Kemal Kojić (1960–93), Dragan Miljanović (1967–93), Slaven Markešić (1965–93), Srđan Bosiljčić (1963–93), Elvir Šovšić (1974–93), Hamid Humić (1959–93), Jasmin Čamdžija (1968–93), Izet Karšić (1959–93) and eight civilian hostages were killed.
+During the operation, Caco and a few of his associates killed nine police officers.
+In the attempt to arrest him, police officers Admir Hebib (1969–93), Kemal Kojić (1960–93), Dragan Miljanović (1967–93), Slaven Markešić (1965–93), Srđan Bosiljčić (1963–93), Elvir Šovšić (1974–93), Hamid Humić (1959–93), Jasmin Čamdžija (1968–93), Izet Karšić (1959–93) were killed.
+Caco also took several dozen civilians as hostages; eight of them were killed.
 Caco later surrendered after receiving guarantees from the Presidency that he would not be killed.
 He ended up dead.

 In the official version of the event issued by the Government, Caco was killed while attempting escape.
 Caco's brother Emir, brother-in-law Behudin and another soldier were arrested and beaten, but were released at the time.
 Several members of his brigade were later charged with war crimes in Sarajevo courts.
 14 soldiers were eventually convicted of various atrocities after a secret trial, with most serving sentences of a few months.

 According to Munir Alibabić, Central Security Service Director for the Bosnian government during the Siege of Sarajevo, Caco was eliminated not because he was an out-of-control commander but because he had become a political liability for Alija Izetbegović and his inner circle: Caco knew too much and could implicate SDA political leaders who were accomplices in his dirty work.